Built within a collaborative framework

 The Cargill Theatre seats 584 on two sloped floors, yet retains an intimacy which will provide audiences with a closer connection to the artist and provide the artist an opportunity to connect on a deeper level with the audience.
 The sound, lighting and projection systems are state of the art and will provide every visitor, in every seat a memorable live performance experience

-The Mayer Family Community Hall provides alternative space for many different kinds of events.
-The hall, which also boasts a sprung floor, can be configured to accommodate between 135 and 200 people seated, either at tables or theatre style.
-It can be used for smaller scale performances, receptions, conferences, or rehearsals.
+The Mayer Family Community Hall provides alternative space for a variety of events.
+If configured for cabarets, the hall, which also boasts a sprung floor, can accommodate 116 people with the sound booth and a open bar.
+It is also a multi purpose room with a maximum occupancy of 196.
 This is a space which can be rented and configured to suit any need!

 Built for the future

-The theatre is a proud declaration of who the city is today and who they want to be moving into the future.
+The Theatre is a proud declaration of the character of Camrose and how it’s moving into the future.